Citizen Diplomats Assist in Rescue Operation in Nepal

 The whole operation was dangerous, but it’s risk versus gain.
 To save a human life, we’ll risk almost everything.”

-Five days after the earthquake struck, rescuers heard a voice crying for help from beneath the rubble of a hotel in the capital, Kathmandu.
+Five days after the earthquake struck, rescuers heard a voice crying for help beneath the rubble of a hotel in the capital, Kathmandu.
 Olvera and his team rushed to the scene.
-For four hours, American and Nepalese rescuers worked side by side, painstakingly digging through the rubble, removing pieces of concrete by hand.
-Finally, 15-year-old Pemba Lama was rescued as crowds of cheering Nepalese looked on.
-Despite being severely dehydrated, the teenager was unharmed.
-He was soon reunited with his parents, who also survived despite being in an upper floor of the hotel when the earthquake hit.
+For four hours, American and Nepalese rescuers worked side by side, painstakingly removing pieces of concrete by hand and cutting through the wreckage of a motorcycle buried in the rubble.
+Finally, they freed 15-year-old Pemba Lama, who was severely dehydrated but otherwise unharmed.
+The boy was soon reunited with his parents.

 LA Fire Department Urban Search and Rescue helmet